kennylavender/react-slider/docs/api-research.md

 ### Provide a reducer, effects, individual components and examples

-Providing a reducer and effects instead of a hook provides more flexibility because the reducer could be used for redux as well as useState.
+Providing a reducer and effects instead of a hook provides more flexibility because the reducer could be used for redux as well as the useReducer hook.

 ```js
 import React, { useReducer, useEffect } from "react";